 Because sectors are closely aligned with specific economic variables, sector-based strategies can help capture secular or cyclical industry trends based on macroeconomic relationships (interest rates, inflation, oil, and the dollar).

-Consider, for example, that US regional banks have higher beta sensitivity to 10-year Treasury yields than the broader market, as represented by the S&P 500 Index (0.48 vs. 0.10).
-Utilities, on the other hand, have negative beta (-0.25).
-Investors with high conviction about the direction of long-term yield movement can use sector-based ETFs focused on regional banks or utilities to enhance the positive or negative beta exposure of their portfolios.
+Consider, for example, that US regional banks have higher beta sensitivity to 10-year Treasury yields than the broader market, as represented by the S&P 500 Index (0.23 vs. 0.00).2 Health Care, on the other hand, has negative beta (-0.04).
+Investors with high conviction about the direction of long-term yield movement can use sector-based ETFs focused on regional banks or Health Care to enhance the positive or negative beta exposure of their portfolios.

 Stock picking is not an easy job.
-An investor may get the sector call right, but the stock call wrong: Historically, over the past 15 years more stocks (34%) have underperformed their respective sector averages by more than 10% than have outperformed (28%) by more than 10%, as shown below.
+An investor may get the sector call right, but the stock call wrong.
+Over the past 18 years, more stocks (34%) have underperformed their respective sector averages by more than 10% than have outperformed (28%) by more than 10%, as shown below.

 ETFs allow investors to implement either simple or sophisticated strategies with significant precision.
-We launched the first sector suite in 1998 and today, the SPDR family covers 11 GICS® sectors and 22 industries, an active sector rotation ETF, as well as thematic sectors focused on firms driving technological innovations within certain areas such as smart transportation, clean power, and intelligent infrastructure.
+We launched the first sector suite in 1998, and today, the SPDR family covers 11 GICS® sectors and 21 industries, an active sector rotation ETF, as well as thematic sectors focused on firms driving technological innovations in areas such as smart transportation, clean power, and intelligent infrastructure.

 Measures the volatility of a security or portfolio in relation to the market, usually as measured by the S&P 500 Index.
 A beta of 1 indicates the security will move with the market.
 A beta of 1.3 means the security is expected to be 30% more volatile than the market, while a beta of 0.8 means the security is expected to be 20% less volatile than the market.